mberjans/smo_chatbot_August_6th_2025/SETUP_GUIDE.md

 pip install -r requirements.txt pip install -r requirements_lightrag.txt

-# 4. Setup environment
+# 4. Setup environment (CRITICAL: Dual .env configuration required)
 cp .env.example .env
+# IMPORTANT: Check if src/.env exists and configure it too
+ls -la src/.env
+# If src/.env exists, you MUST edit it with your API keys
+# If it doesn't exist, create it: cp .env src/.env
-# Edit .env with your API keys and configuration
+# Edit BOTH .env files with your API keys and configuration

 # 5. Start PostgreSQL and Neo4j databases